I study emotional responses in relationships and write about them to help others with self-awareness and improve their

 Some people in need of help will outright refuse to accept any proposed solutions.
 We can’t help these people, and we shouldn’t even try.
-It will only frustrate our friend and waste our time.
+It will only frustrate our friends and waste our time.

-These types of people get frustrated when friends try to help because they have unresolved emotional issues that cause them to stay in the same situation.
+These people get frustrated when friends try to help because they have unresolved emotional issues that cause them to stay in the same situation.

 I have had to walk away several times when a friend would ask for advice.
 I knew they were in denial.
 They argued with all the solutions I would offer.
 Unfortunately, I would later discover that they made things worse.
 That was their choice.
 There is nothing we can do about it.